- I had a great experience during Google Summer of Code 2020.

 - Re-write individual tests with the new framework

-*Note: We had a separate Setup video recording and screenshots for Puppeteer but more on that later.*
+*Note: We had a separate for Puppeteer but more on that later.*

 While it is true that we were evaluating replacements for WebdriverIO, the probability of us not choosing to migrate to a new framework were equally high.
-This made us come to the conclusion that we should probably introduce video recording for existing tests as well.
+This made us come to the conclusion that we should probably .

-*Note: Introducing video recording for WebdriverIO had a dependency on an external package.
-I had to spend a considerable amount of time trying to create patches upstream to upgrade the video recorder to v6 and fix some issues in order to make this work.
-Not to mention Johan was nice enough to review the patches.*
+*Note: Introducing video recording for WebdriverIO had a dependency on .
+I had to spend a considerable amount of time trying to create patches upstream to upgrade the video recorder to and fix in order to make this work.
+Not to mention was nice enough to review the patches.*

 WebdriverIO is a next-gen browser and mobile test-automation framework for Nodejs.